The Mortuary Temple of Ramesses III at Medinet Habu was an important New

 |

-Crenellated wall (1)
+Crenellated wall (Plan No. 1)

 The set of buildings at Medinet Habou is surrounded by a thick wall made